Restaurant Mashup: 2’s Better than 1

 Strange Bedfellows (or “Kitchenfellows”)

-The experience economy has already started to blend offerings from various service offers.
-We’re seeing the overlap of offerings in several categories.
-But due to operational necessity and difficulty, it’s tough for restaurants to get in on the action.
-It’s true that hybrid or side-by-side restaurants are nothing new.
-We’ve all seen the combo KFC + Taco Bell + Pizza Hut or Dunkin’ + Baskin-Robbins locations.
-And some retail brands have made interesting extensions of their brand with food offers, from IKEA’s comfort food cafeterias to Restoration Hardware’s glamorous in-store full-service showroom restaurants.
-But maybe there are other “combo meals” that might help meet consumers needs in one spot AND surprise and delight them.
+The experience economy is already blending offerings from various service sectors, and restaurants can get in on the action.
+While combo restaurants like KFC + Taco Bell + Pizza Hut or Dunkin’ + Baskin-Robbins are familiar, they’re a challenge from an operations standpoint.
+Some retail brands have made interesting extensions of their brand with food offers, from IKEA’s comfort food cafeterias to Restoration Hardware’s glamorous, in-store, full-service, showroom restaurants.
+But maybe there are other “combo meals” that can surprise and delight customers.
+By harnessing the wealth of data and consumer insights available, we might strike gold with crazy new concepts that nobody considered and satisfies customer expectations and demand in brilliant new ways.

 So what are the ingredients for our new hybrid recipes?
 Some ways to consider the possibilities of new concepts with endless design opportunities include:

-Restaurant + Service Provider
+2. Restaurant and Service Provider

 Drive-Up / Drive-In / Drive-Thru

 Is your stomach growling while waiting in line at the car wash?
-Wish you had a snack or a coffee during those interminable visits to the BMV? *Enter café* Let’s replace the mindless scrolling on our phones with a more productive and fulfilling use of our time.
+Wish you had a snack or a coffee during those interminable visits to the DMV? *Enter café* Let’s replace the mindless scrolling on our phones with a more productive and fulfilling use of our time.
 No need to hit the drive-thru after and wait in yet another line.
 It’s about meeting the consumer where they already are.

-Restaurant & Retail
+3. Restaurant and Retail

 Brand Right Retail Meets Brand Right Food